usgs-makerspace/portfolio/README.md

 Once you have modified the JSON file to include your project's details, all the only step left is to push your work to the GitHub repository and make a pull request.

 And that is it.
-May it seem complicated on a first reading, but in reality the process is pretty straight forward.
+It might seem complicated on a first reading, but in reality the process is pretty straight forward.

 ## Build Setup